schuler-robotics/ultrasonic-rangefinder/README.md

 <br />

 Five LEDs on the receiver board provide visual feedback during operation.
 Four LEDs are grouped linearly to provide a binary estimate (1 ft resolution) of the measured distance, with the green LED indicating the LSB (least significant bit).
-One additional red led provides a 'signal lost' bit which is illuminated when the transmitter out of range or obstructed.
+One additional red led provides a 'signal lost' bit which is illuminated when the transmitter is out of range or obstructed.

 Distance Measurement
 --------------------
 Sound waves in room temperature air travel at approximately 1ft/millisecond.
 The precise value is strongly dependent on temperature, and weakly dependent on frequency and air composition (e.g. humidity).

 The time of flight for a signal traveling at 1ft per second is well within the measurement range of the Pico's 1us resolution timers.
 Flight time from transmitter to receiver is converted to distance by the equation distance = velocity * time.
 The precise velocity of the signal is determined by the system during a startup calibration procedure.
 If the system is initialized (turned on) at a known distance, say 1 ft, the flight time for the first received pulse may be used to calculate the signal velocity by solving the distance equation for time.
-The four LEDs providing binary distance flash in unison once the system is calibrated and ready to measure arbitrary distances.
+The four LEDs, indicating distance in binary, flash in unison once the system is calibrated and ready to measure arbitrary distances.
 Figure (5) shows the approximate 1ft/ms relationship between the orange transmitted pulse and the magenta received pulse.

 <p float="left">
 <img src="https://github.com/schuler-robotics/ultrasonic-rangefinder/blob/master/images/fig05-rx-02-1ft-per-ms.jpg" width="600" />